In this guide, you’ll learn exactly how to get an uncontested divorce in North Carolina.

 North Carolina allows both no-fault and fault-based divorces.

 No-fault divorces are preferred because no specific reason or grounds must be given to get a divorce.
 You simply state you can no longer get along with your spouse, and you’ll be able to get a divorce.
-This is the route that people seeking uncontested divorces use.
+This is the route that people seeking uncontested divorce use.

 Some couples prefer to state a specific reason for divorce.
 The state allows marital misconduct or incurable insanity as valid reasons for divorce.